paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

   (B) appropriated for the purposes of this section;

-  (C) provided by an industry fee system established under subsection (d) of this section and in accordance with [section 53735 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section53735&num=0&edition=prelim); or
+  (C) provided by an industry fee system established under subsection (d) and in accordance with [section 53735 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section53735&num=0&edition=prelim); or

   (D) provided from any State or other public sources or private or non-profit organizations.

-(2) All funds for the program, including any fees established under subsection (d) of this section, shall be paid into the fishing capacity reduction fund established under [section 53735 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section53735&num=0&edition=prelim).
+(2) All funds for the program, including any fees established under subsection (d), shall be paid into the fishing capacity reduction fund established under [section 53735 of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section53735&num=0&edition=prelim).

 **(d) Industry fee system**